maximecb/uvm/README.md

 - 32-bit and 64-bit integer ops, 32-bit floating-point support
 - Separate flat, linear address spaces for code and data
 - Built-in, easy to use assembler with a simple syntax
+- Event-driven event execution model compatible with async operations
 - Easy to use frame buffer to draw RGB graphics with no boilerplate
-- Event-driven event execution model compatible with async operations
+- Easy to use audio output API with no boilerplate

 Planned future features:
-- Easy to use audio output API
 - Async file and network I/O with callbacks
   - Synchronous I/O possible as well
 - Fast JIT compiler based on dynamic binary translation and basic block versioning